 Connectives used in Compound Statements:

+Connectives are the words that are used as a bridge to form a compound sentence by two more compound statements.
 There are three types of connectives that are used to combine simple statements to form a compound statement.
 Connectives are simple English words used to connect the statements.

 The Three Types of Connectives are: